Adopted: April 1, 2005

 - (i) If you are making a request on behalf of yourself

-After submitting a request, requests for disclosure and notification of the purposes of use require payment of a fee of 840 yen (including 40 yen in consumption taxes at the current rate) per request.
+After submitting a request, requests for disclosure and notification of the purposes of use require payment of a fee of 800 yen (not including consumption tax) per request.
 Please remit the fee to the account specified by the Company.
 The requester must pay the fees associated with the remittance.

 - Method of response